zendesk/zendesk_api_client_php/README.md

 ### Traits

+#### Declaration

+* Traits are added after class constants and arranged alphabetically when declared.
+* Group traits accordingly by adding a new line after each group.
+* Groups are ordered as follows:
+1. Instantiator
+2. Single resource
+3. Bulk traits

 #### Resource Traits

 When adding a resource, use traits to define available API calls.
-As a standard, traits are added after class constants and arranged alphabetically when declared.
 Resource traits are namespaced under `Zendesk\API\Traits\Resource`.

+**Single Resource**
+* Create
+* Delete
 * Find
 * FindAll
+* Update
+* Defaults - this adds **Find**, **FindAll**, **Create**, **Update**, and **Delete**

+**Bulk traits**
+* CreateMany
+* DeleteMany
 * FindMany
-* Create
-* CreateMany
-* Update
 * UpdateMany
-* Delete
-* DeleteMany
-* Defaults - this adds **Find**, **FindAll**, **Create**, **Update**, and **Delete**

 #### Utility Traits